-2. Exceptions

-As stated above, hybrid shares secured by debt-like financial instruments may avoid the antiavoidance rule if the consideration for the issue of the hybrid shares is applied directly or indirectly for the purpose of acquiring operating company shares.
-This exception recognizes the need for preference share financing in respect of share acquisitions because South African tax law does not generally allow for deductible interest when debt is employed to finance a share acquisition.

-At its core, the exceptions to the anti-avoidance rule require that the consideration for the share issue somehow relate to the acquisition of equity shares (e.g. ordinary shares) in an active operating company.
-Under the first exception, the consideration for the hybrid shares issued must be directly or indirectly applied to acquire equity shares in an operating company.
-Under the second exception, the consideration must be for retiring bridging loans initially used for the same purpose.
-Under the third exception, the consideration must be for refinancing hybrid shares if the initial hybrid shares were used directly or indirectly to finance the acquisition of equity shares in an operating company.
-In the case of refinancing arrangement, the consideration for the newly issued hybrid shares cannot exceed the balance outstanding in respect of the original shares (as well as the accrued interest thereon).
+2. Exceptions As stated above, hybrid shares secured by debt-like financial instruments may avoid the antiavoidance rule if the consideration is used for a qualifying purpose (e.g. if the consideration is applied directly or indirectly for the purpose of acquiring operating company shares).
+This exception recognises the need for preference share financing in respect of share acquisitions because South African tax law does not generally allow for deductible interest when debt is employed to finance a share acquisition.
+At its core, the qualifying purpose exceptions to the anti-avoidance rule require that the consideration for the share issue somehow relate to the acquisition of equity shares (e.g. ordinary shares) in an active operating company. - Under the first exception, the consideration for the hybrid shares issued may be directly or indirectly applied to acquire equity shares in an operating company.
+(Note: No relief from the anti-avoidance rule exists if the holder of the preference share acquires shares in an operating company that is part of the same group of companies as the holder.
+This limitation is meant to avoid cash injections to a related member of the group posing as an artificial acquisition.) - Under the second exception, the consideration may be used for retiring bridging loans initially used for the same purpose. - Under the third exception, the consideration may be used for refinancing hybrid shares if the initial hybrid shares were used directly or indirectly to finance the acquisition of equity shares in an operating company.
+In the case of this refinancing arrangement, the consideration for the newly issued hybrid shares cannot exceed the balance outstanding in respect of the original shares (as well as the accrued interest thereon). - Under the fourth exception, the consideration may be used for the payment of dividends in respect of a redeemed preference share issued for the any other qualifying purpose.
+The above exceptions also allow for the funding of transaction costs attendant with those qualifying purposes.